saleor/saleor-docs/docs/api/authenticate.md

 }
 ```

-To use the token and authorize subsequent requests, we need to include it as a HTTP Authorization request header:
+To use the token and authorize subsequent requests, you need to include it as a HTTP Authorization request header:

 ```
 Authorization: JWT eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJlbWFpbCI6ImFkbWluQGV4YW1wbGUuY29tIiwiZXhwIjoxNTY2OTEzODc1LCJvcmlnSWF0IjoxNTY2OTEzNTc1fQ.Dw0ccxdxEXsSpM61_Zr_uCyZd-88cNZqM62k_nAjFAE